berrybn/GradWork/Enrichment.md

 Parenthetical Examples of character excellence, endurance and tenacity in media.
 Words of wisdom and encouragement.
-A library
+A library of connections.

-# Film/Animation/Anime
-## Revolver
+# Revolver
 Cast:
 Jason Statham - Jake Green - Black King
 Andre Benjamin - Avi - Black Queen